 The Company has transferred shares from the Trust to various consultants for work or services performed for the Company.
 Shares held by the Trust are not issued and outstanding until the shares are transferred out of the Trust.
 For the year ended December 31, 2012, the Company recognized the fair value of the shares transferred as an expense with the offsetting charge to capital stock for \$781,846 (2011- \$95,140, 2010 - \$32,091).
+The Company did not recognize any expenses related to Trust shares for the year ended December 31, 2013 as all shares have been issued from the Trust as of December 31, 2012.

-Of the 1,590,625 transferred out of the trust during the year ended December 31, 2012, 1,390,625 were transferred in equal tranches to each of the Company's three directors.
-The related compensation expense was recorded in the statement of operations.
+Of the 1,590,625 transferred out of the trust during the year ended December 31, 2012, 1,390,625 were transferred to directors of the Company.
+The related compensation expense was recorded in the consolidated statement of operations.